 4. Make training rewarding with metric-focused games.

 Who said data has to be boring?
-What if you could compete with your swim friends in any given metric.
+What if you could compete with your swim friends in any given metric?
 Challenge any of your swim friends to a metric swim-off, even those that have moved to another club or moved up to another group.
-You can now add yourself and anyone else you wish into your own ‘’team’’ and finally put an end to the long debate of who’s start is better.
-Who said you couldn’t beat the fastest swimmer in the group in a metric swim-off.
+You can now add yourself and anyone else you wish into your own ‘’team’’ and finally end the long debate of whose start is better.
+Who said you couldn’t beat the fastest swimmer in the group in a metric swim-off?

 There are several ways you can engage with real-time data and reap its many benefits.
 Tracking metrics will help you develop accountability, strengthen the coach and swimmer relationship, train smart and test your competitive edge with metric-focused games.
 The next step is to learn how to leverage real-time data after practice.